 One downside of living in Smiley is that it can take a long time to commute to work.
 In Smiley, the average commute to work is 31.53 minutes, which is quite a bit higher than the national average.

-Smiley is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Smiley doesn't have a public transportation system that people use for their commute.

 The per capita income in Smiley in 2022 was $21,432, which is low income relative to Texas and the nation.
 This equates to an annual income of $85,728 for a family of four.
 However, Smiley contains both very wealthy and poor people as well.
 Smiley also has one of the higher rates of people living in poverty in the nation, with 33.46% of its population below the federal poverty line.